 Mayor Michael J. McPartland, has been active in public affairs for much of his adult life in Edgewater, was sworn into office January 2, 2015 and Re-elected in 2019 for 4 more years.

 Public service runs in the McPartland family.
 His father Michael Joseph McPartland served for over 30 years on the police force, retiring as a lieutenant detective.
 His mother Theresa served as Edgewater Borough Clerk for 10 years.
 Mayor McPartland was born in Edgewater and has stated,” I have no intentions of ever leaving Edgewater."

 Only a few weeks after taking office, tragedy struck the luxury complex of the Avalon with many people losing their homes and all their belongings.
 Because of the strong leadership and organizational skills of Mayor Michael McPartland, there were no lives lost in the devastating inferno that permanently displaced 450 families.

-Mayor McPartland has a career on Wall Street, employed for many years as a “floor trader” dealing in oil options for Citigroup’s Global Markets.
-He has acquired such respect in the financial world that he is a continuing special guest on the Fox Business cable show “Countdown to the Closing Bell” with Liz Claman.
-Viewers may catch him on Wednesdays on the show from 3 to 4 p.m.
+Mayor McPartland had a career on Wall Street, employed for many years as a “floor trader” dealing in oil options for Citigroup’s Global Markets.
+He has acquired such respect in the financial world that he was a special guest on the Fox Business cable show “Countdown to the Closing Bell” with Liz Claman many times.
 You can search the Fox Business website, to view some of the Mayor’s past appearances.
 He is now working for Bergen County.

 As a youth, the Mayor excelled in several sports, especially wrestling, for which he received a scholarship to the University of Maryland.
 “The discipline in sports has helped me in life”, he says.
 He likes to recall the advice his father gave him years ago, “Always finish the game!”